Proteus (Marvel Comics): House of M

+In the House of M reality, Proteus possesses the body of a multiverse-traveling Morph, which does not deteriorate, unlike most of his host bodies.
+Blink tricks Proteus into wearing a portable Behavior Modification System and brainwashes him into believing that he is Morph.
+Unaware of his true identity, Proteus joins the Exiles.
+After the Behavior Modification System is destroyed, Morph's eventually reawakens and confronts Proteus, offering him chance to work together and share his body and powers to do good.
+Some time later, Proteus and Morph are forcibly separated when the Exiles are absorbed into the Panoptichron.

 Star Trek/X-Men crossover

 Proteus' spirit appears in Star Trek/X-Men.
-Due to a rift created by Gary Mitchell, Proteus ends up in the Star Trek universe, where he reanimated and inhabits Mitchell's corpse, which does not deteriorate.
-While chasing Deathbird, the X-Men team up with the crew of the USS Enterprise to stop Proteus and Deathbird.
+Due to a rift created by Gary Mitchell, Proteus ends up in the Star Trek universe, where he reanimates and possesses Mitchell's corpse.

 Ultimate Marvel

 An alternate universe version of Proteus from Earth-1610 named David Xavier appears in Ultimate X-Men.
-After escaping his mother Moira MacTaggert's keep on Muir Island, he seeks out his father Charles Xavier to kill him and kill thousands around the world to discredit the X-Men before David and Charles are eventually killed by Colossus.
+This version is the son of Moira MacTaggert and Charles Xavier.